 Public Safety Overview

 The Bellevue College (BC) Public Safety Department’s well trained and courteous non-commissioned staff provides personal safety, security, crime prevention, preliminary investigations, and other services to the campus community, 24 hours per day,7 days per week.
-The staff is comprised of the Director, Assistant Director, Administrative Assistant, five full-time Officers and four part-time Officers.
+The staff is comprised of the Director, Administrative Assistant, Emergency Operations Officer, Parking Manager, two Sergeants, five full-time Officers, three part-time Officers, and office staff.
 The Public Safety staff is trained and instructed in nonviolent crisis intervention skills allowing them to avoid and defuse most confrontational situations.
 All of the staff is trained in basic CPR and emergency response for major incidents (e.g., Weather Conditions, Earthquake, Medical Emergency , Power Failure, Fire , Evacuation Procedures, Acts of Violence, Hazardous Substances, Bomb Threats, Weapons Use or Threats).
 The BC Public Safety Department acts as the first responder for all criminal incidents, provides general patrol of campus facilities and property, investigates collisions and manages traffic safety and parking, coordinates emergency preparedness planning, and provides crime prevention programs.
 The department responds to all reports of fire and/or medical aid working in support of the Bellevue Fire Department.

 The BC Public Safety officers do not have arrest authority, but they work closely with federal, state and local law enforcement agencies.
 Public Safety Officers have the authority to ask persons for identification and determine if the individual has lawful business on Campus property.
 The Public Safety Department maintains an extremely professional working relationship with the Bellevue Police Department (BPD) which has jurisdiction on the Campus; the bulk of criminal incidents are referred to the Bellevue Police Department.
 All crime victims and witnesses are strongly encouraged to immediately report any crime to BC Public Safety Department and the appropriate law enforcement agency.
 Prompt reporting will assure timely warning notices on-campus and timely disclosure of crime statistics.